Mirabai Chanu defends 49kg title, gives India first gold of 2022 CWG | Sports-Games

 The silver went to Mauritius' Marie Hanitra Roilya Ranaivosoa (172kg) and bronze to Canada's Hannah Kaminski (171 kg).

-In a remarkable performance, Chanu smashed the Commonwealth (Commonwealth Championships and CWG) and Games record in snatch.
+In a remarkable performance, Chanu smashed the Commonwealth and CWG record in snatch.
 She obliterated the Games record in clean and jerk as well as total lift.

 Her nearest rival in the field, Stella Kingsley of Nigeria, came into the contest with a personal best of 168kg (72kg+96kg), summing up the gulf between her and the rest.